(Happy 32 weeks!)

 - rare amazon / jungle creatures such as vibrantly colored frogs, cats of prey, or safari animals (unless your gift is an adopted elephant in Africa pictured on the card you are giving)

-funny looking, especially those southwestern coyotes with bandanas tied around their necks howling at the moon next to a cactus (Ask yourself seriously: What coyote would allow someone to do that without mauling them first?
+- animals otherwise not commonly considered cuddly or really funny looking, especially those southwestern coyotes with bandanas tied around their necks howling at the moon next to a cactus (Ask yourself seriously: What coyote would allow someone to do that without mauling them first?
 The realization will immediately bring to light the absurdity of encouraging the continued production of such items by buying them.)

 - steamy, thrashing waterfalls